Replicating the Overlander from Gerry Anderson & Christopher Burr's Terrahawks

 |A plastic tube was inserted along the centre of the model, through which I could later feed wiring for my headlights.|

-followed the same basic process.
-The big problem here was
+complicated but followed the same basic process.
+The big

-that the forward wedge-shaped section was almost entirely
+problem here was that the forward wedge-shaped section

-some lights, especially the two headlights and maybe
+thinking of adding some lights, especially the two

 When all the glue and resin was set I began sanding down the structures, which is a fairly easy process with MDF.
 Care must be taken as MDF is supposed to be hazardous to your health.
 I always use a twin-filter facemask and have an extractor fan next to the piece I'm working on.
 Every few minutes I clear away the build up of dust and wipe down the work surfaces with a damp cloth to minimise the chances of the particles getting airborne.